-Rick Patterson was born in Temple, Texas in October of 1958.
+Robert Morris Patterson was born in Temple, Texas in October of 1958.
 Since he lived in Temple for three days, he calls Austin, Texas his home town.
-At an early age Rick was inspired by Georgia O'Keeffe and he knew he was going to be an artist.
+At an early age Robert was inspired by Georgia O'Keeffe and he knew he was going to be an artist.
 He began drawing landscapes and animals among other things he found interesting.

 At the age of 15, he was introduced to fellow artist James Boren.
-With a lot of encouragement, art supplies, and a stack of Boren prints, Rick began his career.
-He was heavily artistically influenced by many nationally and locally known artists such as Melvin Warren, James Boren, A.D.
+With a lot of encouragement, art supplies, and a stack of Boren prints, Robert began his career.
+He was heavily influenced artistically by many nationally and locally known artists such as Melvin Warren, James Boren, A.D.
 Greer, Dalhart Windberg, Joe Rader Roberts, Gary Lynn Roberts, and some association with G. Harvey.
-He studied and learned many of his techniques form these well-respected and talented individuals.
+He studied and learned many of his techniques from these well-respected and talented individuals.

-Rick is proud to have several paintings hanging in the Texas State Capital.
+Robert is proud to have several paintings hanging in the Texas State Capital.
 Many prominent Congressmen and Senators, as well as other distinguished Texans, have collected his artwork.
-Rick's paintings are a part of many fine art collections throughout the fifty states.
+Robert's paintings are a part of many fine art collections throughout the fifty states.

-Now that Rick is in his 40’s and has raised two bright and wonderful children, he spends half his year in the cool weather of Oregon.
-As Rick modestly and quietly said "I have room for improvement, but a lot of time ahead of me, God willing and the creeks don't rise."
+Now that Robert is in his 40’s and has raised two bright and wonderful children, he spends half his year in the cool weather of Oregon.
+As Robert modestly and quietly said "I have room for improvement, but a lot of time ahead of me, God willing and the creeks don't rise.".